 “There ya go.”
 She patted his shoulder.
 “It’s all uphill from here.”

 His downward spiraling was interrupted by the sight of the two guys heading back to his table.
-David tensed, and though his heart was racing again he harnessed his anger enough to glare at them as they stood over him with mocking smiles.
+David tensed, and though his heart was racing again he harnessed his anger enough to glare at them this time as they stood over him with mocking smiles.

 “Are you pouting because the bathroom was out of tampons?”

 “Fuck off.
 That doesn’t even make sense.”

 They both laughed.